Before my entry into the media Industry

 Salad – This was on my list before because it is also something I can eat any time of the year (as long as it contains protein).
 Cafe Java in New Haven has my all time fave Bosco Salad which I probably eat at least once a week…

-Spinach and Mozzarella Pie – Bar Pizza in New Haven has the best Spinach and Mozzarella Pizza I have ever eaten – I love veggie pizza and this place gets it done!
+Spinach and Mozzarella Pie – New Haven, CT has the best Spinach and Mozzarella Pizza I have ever eaten – I love veggie pizza and this does it for me!

 Edamame – Steamed lightly salted soybeans are my favorite appetizer before a japanese meal.
 They are high in protein and fiber and relatively low in calories so for me they are an obvious snacking choice.